addyosmani/backbone-fundamentals/chapters/07-common-problems.md

 The Backbone.validateAll logic doesn't override the default Backbone logic by default and so it's perfectly capable of being used for scenarios where you might care more about field-validation [performance](http://jsperf.com/backbone-validateall) as well as those where you don't.
 Both solutions presented in this section should work fine however.

-#### Multiple Backbone versions
+#### Avoiding Conflicts With Multiple Backbone Versions

 **Problem**

-In some instances it may be necessary to use multiple versions of Backbone in the same project.
+In instances out of your control, you may have to work around having more than one version of Backbone in the same page.
+How do you work around this without causing conflicts?

 **Solution**